TossACoinTAC/Team-SAVE-MY-LINEAR-ALGEBRA/README.md

   Layer2_4-->|bottom|BossRoom;
 ```
 ### Introduction : Resource System (UI)
-    1. Health : Displays the value of the health bar
+    1. Health : Displays the value of remaining HP
     2. Coin : Displays the number of the gold coin
-    3. Attack :  Displays the value of the attack
+    3. Attack :  Displays the value of ATK
     4. Bomb : Displays the number of the bomb

 ### Introduction : Enemies
-    1. Fly/BloodyFly : A Flying unit that move randomly
+    1. Fly/BloodyFly : A Flying unit that moves randomly, hurts player when hitting
-    2. Bug :  A land unit that sprints randomly in four directions
+    2. Bug : A land unit that sprints randomly in four directions, hurts player when hitting
     3. Boss(GURDY) : A special unit that fires bloodybullets and summons bloodyflies

 ### Introduction : Raffle machine
-    1. Cost 5 Coin
+    **Cost**: 5 Coins
+    **Rewards**:
-    2.  +3 Coin
+    1.  +3 Coin
-    3.  +1 Attack
+    2.  +1 Attack
-    4.  +2 HP
+    3.  +2 HP

-### Introduction : Trainer
+### Introduction : NPC : Trainer
     Please answer the questions correctly !
+    **Consequences**:
+    1.  +2HP
+    2.  -1HP
+    3. Tear Boost

+### Introduction : NPC : Merchant
+    Everything comes at a cost !
+    **You may pay:**
+    1. Coins
+    2. HP
+    **You may get:**
+    1. Heal
+    2. Bombs
+    3. ATK Boost
+    4. ATK Speed Boost
+    The Merchant may decide what to sell or whether to sell based on your current state.

+### Introduction : Hardship_Coefficient
+    Every time you beat the boss and restart your adventure, your enemies will become stronger, ever until taking your life away.

 ## ANIMATION is the SOUL of GAME !